 You’ll be better off if you compare policies from at least 2 to 3 different issuers, and it’s important to read over all policy details and understand all types of coverage you’re buying before you pay your first month’s premium and sign on the dotted line.

-While you will likely want to know your state’s minimum required coverage amounts, keep in mind that you’ll have better protection if you buy a policy that includes higher coverage limits than required and some add-ons that make sense considering how much time you spend on your bike.
+While you will likely want to know your state’s minimum required coverage amounts, keep in mind that you’ll have better protection if you buy a policy that includes higher coverage limits than required and some add-ons that make sense, considering how much time you spend on your bike.

 If you always have a passenger along for the ride, for example, you’ll want to make sure you have passenger liability coverage on your policy.
 If you usually ride with a suitcase of important personal belongings, you’ll want to have coverage that will replace them in the event of an accident or theft.

 Also, keep in mind just how expensive medical expenses could be if you or someone else is gravely injured in an accident with your bike.
-Purchasing medical payments coverage and personal injury protection (PIP) could provide you with peace of mind in the end — even if you wind up paying more for the added protection.
+Purchasing medical payment coverage and personal injury protection (PIP) could provide you with peace of mind in the end — even if you wind up paying more for the added protection.